Who We Are

 I am an author, poet, writer, educator, consultant, and speaker.
 You can find out more about this work at sunyungshin.com.

 No one is illegal.
 All language is political.
 Art heals and poetry is free speech and a human right.
-I am a co-founder and co-director of Poetry Asylum, an organization dedicated to poetry, refuge, and freedom since 2018; please visit us at thisispoetryasylum.com.
+I am a co-founder and co-director of Poetry Asylum, a collective dedicated to poetry, refuge, and freedom since 2018; please visit us at thisispoetryasylum.com.

 Sara Wernick Schonwald